-- Name the different blood groups and describe the importance of the correct blood group - List different types of blood products and name at least one purpose of each type of blood product - Describe how someone's blood group is determined - Explain why blood transfusions are sometimes clinically necessary - Briefly describe the risks and benefits associated with blood transfusions - Describe alternatives to blood transfusions - Briefly describe the process associated with collecting a blood sample - Briefly describe the concerns patients may have - Explain why it is important to gain the patient's consent for a blood transfusion
+- Name the different blood groups and describe why it is important that people get the correct blood group in a blood transfusion. - List different types of blood products and name at least one purpose of each type of blood product - Describe how someone's blood group is determined - Explain why blood transfusions are sometimes clinically necessary. - Briefly describe the risks and benefits associated with blood transfusions. - Describe alternatives to blood transfusions for example, oral iron tablets. - Briefly describe the process associated with collecting a blood sample, collecting a blood bag from the blood storage point and administering it to a patient - including key checks clinical staff must make and why. - Briefly describe the concerns patients may have about receiving a blood transfusion. - Explain why it is important to gain the patient's consent for a blood transfusion and the reasons why some patients may refuse this treatment.

-Staff who are not directly involved in blood sampling, the decision to transfuse or administering blood transfusions, but who need to gain a general understanding of the main issues associated with the blood transfusion process.
-Healthcare staff who are specifically involved in the blood transfusion process will receive more specialised training.
+Staff who are not directly involved in blood sampling, the decision to transfuse or administering blood transfusions.
+Healthcare staff who are specifically involved in the blood transfusion process will receive more specialised training and this may include completing the Blood Transfusion eLearning hosted on the eLearning for Healthcare portal.
 Speak to your line manager or learning and development lead if you think this applies to you.